 Maha has provided training in Human Rights in various settings.
 For several years she regularly gave diversity awareness training at Hendon Police College where recruits were trained to become police officers.
 She taught the importance of cultural awareness and religious sensitivities in the community, with its consequential impact on Human Rights.

-Maha provided a training session on The Assessment of the Credibility of Asylum Seekers to new UNHCR employees in Ankara, Turkey.
+Whilst living in Turkey, Maha provided a training session on The Assessment of the Credibility of Asylum Seekers to new UNHCR employees in Ankara.
 Over the course of the academic year in 2013 she delivered lectures to students at Bogazici University in Istanbul entitled Introduction to Human Rights.

 Maha completed her pupillage at Garden Court Chambers under the supervision of Sonali Naik QC.
 As a pupil she assisted in the preparation of the Court of Appeal and Upper Tribunal case of HM (Iraq) on the safety of returns of Iraqi asylum seekers to Baghdad.